PluribusDigital/playbook/communications/slack.md

 * Install the desktop application (see slack.com for specific instructions).

-* Add the STSI team ( https://stsiinc.slack.com ) on your desktop slack app.
+* Add the team ( https://stsiinc.slack.com ) on your desktop slack app.
 (Note: you can have multiple slack teams in the one client)

 * Follow any instructions for logging in, etc.